 What can I do about rising electricity prices?

-Electricity prices only seem to be going in one direction, but that doesn't mean you can't do something about it.
+The cost of electricity only seems to be going in one direction, but that doesn't mean you can't do something about it.

-Simply enter your postcode and start your gas and electricity comparison.
+Simply enter your postcode and start your electricity comparison.

 Will my electricity supply be affected when I switch?